10 low maintenance dog breeds for busy people

 4. Greyhound

-You may think, due to their controversial use in racing, that Greyhounds are always on-the-go.
+You may think, due to their controversial use in racing, that greyhounds are always on-the-go.
 Quite the opposite.
 They're actually not overly energetic and will be perfectly happy exercising in a garden or being taken for a brisk walk.
 Speed in short bursts is more their thing but an hour or so outdoors will be enough to keep them fit and healthy.

 For much of the rest of the time, they're simply content with snuggling next to you and chilling out.
 Indeed, you're more likely to walk into a room and find they're fast asleep given they will spend about 18 hours of the day with their eyes closed!

-This, coupled with their gentle nature, means you're not going to have many problems with a Greyhound other than perhaps training because they're independent-minded.
+This, coupled with their gentle nature, means you're not going to have many problems with a greyhound other than perhaps training because they're independent-minded.
 You'll certainly find they are easy to groom: regularly brush these couch potatoes to keep them looking good and you’ll find that shedding will be minimal.
 They rarely need a bath.

 5. Cavalier King Charles Spaniel

-Let's get one thing out of the way: yes, you will need to regularly groom a Cavalier.
+Let's get one thing out of the way: yes, you will need to regularly groom a King Charles Cavalier.
 Their coat is prone to matting so it needs a daily brush (that way, you can avoid problems building up).
 You also need to tend to their ears because infections such as inflammation of the ear canal is common.

 So why are they still low maintenance?
 Well, they only need about an hour of exercise each day and, because they love to please, you will find they are very easy to train too, more than capable of picking up on what you want from an early age.
 They don't require you to have a large home, tend not to shed, and are generally quiet.
 Cavaliers are gentle souls too.
 And when dogs look this cute, what's not to love?